blakedyblake/specializations-social-mountain/README.md

 <br />

 Let's begin by opening a terminal and `cd` into the root of the project.
 We'll need to add `axios` to our project in order to make API requests.
-We can do so by running `npm install --save axios`.
+We can do so by running `npm install axios`.

 Now let's open `./src/components/App.js` and import `axios` into the component.
 Near the top of the file with the other import statements, add the following code: